finnbear/py-tracer/README.md

 ## Conclusions

+- Python is not built for ray-tracing
-Vector math and trigonometry are very useful.
+- Vector math and trigonometry are very useful.
+For example, I used:
   - Sin
   - Inverse Cosine
   - Sum Vectors
   - Dot Product
   - Magnitude Vector
+- Studying in math class is worth-while